 Throughout my career I have bought and sold several HUD homes.
 The Federal US government’s s Department of Housing and Urban Development (HUD) offers low-cost residential foreclosure sales throughout the country.
 However, the sales process for purchasing such property is considerably more complicated if you were to compare it with buying a house from an individual.
-Let us see how you can go about purchasing HUD homes as either a personal residence or even for-profit:
+If you are looking for residential homes for sale, let us see how you can go about purchasing HUD homes as either a personal residence or even for-profit:

 How Much Would a HUD House Cost?